 Your sump pump may have been working reliably for years now, or it may only be a few months old.
 But no matter the age of your sump pump, it can fail when you least expect it—and when you need it most.
 In the spring, that could be disastrous, as the only way you might find out your sump pump has failed is when your basement is filled with water.

-Follow these steps for testing and inspecting your sump pump.
-And contact our team to learn more or to replace your sump pump in Franklin Lakes.
+Follow these steps for testing and inspecting your sump pump or contact our plumbers in Newfoundland or West Milford to learn more about sump pumps.

 Most sump pumps drain to the outdoors.
 On the other hand, you may have a sump pump that drains to the city’s sewer main.
 In that case, you might have to call in a plumber to check and clean your drains.